sanity-io/GROQ/spec/08-traversal-operators.md

     - Return {null}.
 - Return {result}.

-## Disambiguating square backet traversal
+## Disambiguating square bracket traversal

 {Filter}, {ElementAccess} and {AttributeAccess} are syntactically ambiguous, and the following algorithm is used to disambiguate between them.